-ment Option.
-The environmental technology management option provides graduates entering the field of industrial and hazardous waste management with the abilities and skills required to address environmental challenges.
+Environmental Technology Management Concentration.
+The environmental technology management concentration provides graduates entering the field of industrial and hazardous waste management with the abilities and skills required to address environmental challenges.
 Graduates are prepared to conduct site assessments, select technologies for soil and ground water remediation, and design solutions to environmental problems for industries, regulatory agencies, and consulting firms.